SSD and Flash Storage

 The use of flash technology to boost the performance of key applications has the potential to be a game changer for storage professionals.
 Following the five strategies outlined here, and working with a technical expert from a NetApp reseller partner, is an excellent way to get started.

-Flash Storage for Dummies: Discover how to optimize data performance and reduce the footprint of storage infrastructure in the data center.
+Flash Storage For Dummies, NetApp Special Edition: Discover how to optimize data performance and reduce the footprint of storage infrastructure in the data center.